Average Weather in Fort Knox Kentucky, United States

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

-Fort Knox experiences very significant seasonal variation in the perceived humidity.
+Fort Knox experiences extreme seasonal variation in the perceived humidity.

 The least muggy day of the year is January 23, when muggy conditions are essentially unheard of.